-The primary campus venues for worship is the chapel service held on Thursday at 11:00 a.m. during the fall and spring semesters.
-The chapel experience is designed for the adoration of Christ, the exposition of His Word, and the inspiration and edification of the worshiper.
+The primary campus venues for worship is the chapel service held on Thursday at 11:00 a.m.
+(PST) during the fall and spring semesters.
+The chapel experience is designed for the adoration of Christ, the exposition of His Word, and the inspiration and edification of the worshipper.
 The Seminary embraces corporate worship as a vital component of a Christ-centered education.
 Students are encouraged to attend chapel in conjunction with faithful attendance and service in their local church.
+Students attending the Seminary online or through remote access are encouraged to view chapel through the livestream or through the archived recordings found on the chapel webpage.